-Talk to five different people and you’ll get five different answers about the best time to take a river cruise.
-When deciding when to go on a river cruise, there are a lot of factors to consider.
+Talk to five different people and you’ll get five different answers about the best time to take a river cruise in Europe.
+When deciding when to plan your river cruise, there are a lot of factors to consider.

-Cruise Europe off-season and yes, you’ll avoid the crowds and the heat.
+Enjoy an off-season Europe river cruise and yes, you’ll avoid the crowds and the heat.
 Cruise during high tourist season and you’ll catch summer festivals and annual outdoor events.
 It really depends on your personal preferences.
 And what weather extremes you can and cannot tolerate.

 Twice I’ve tried to complete a full-length Rhine, Main and Danube cruise between Bucharest and Amsterdam.
 Twice we’ve had to stop our cruise mid-way due to each of the rivers’ unpredictable old chestnuts…flood and drought.